shadow-dragon/kindle-note-bud/README.md

 This script quickly sorts the notes for you.

-If you do intend to use this, know that this script is designed for Linux.
+If you do intend to use this, know that this script is designed for Linux(i.e Directory structure).
 It's best if you look at the My Clippings.txt file before you try to run this, it will give you a better understanding of what the script intends to do.